 After losing the job you thought you’d be holding onto for years to come, you might be too busy reeling to consider relocation.
 But for those individuals with a background in the energy industry, opportunities across the country abound, many located in areas where the cost of living is much lower than it is in affluent San Clemente.
 What does the field look like?

-- The southwest: While SONGS has closed, there are still other nuclear power plants in healthy operation across the United States in places like nearby Arizona, where the largest nuclear power plant in the country is operated south of Phoenix.
+While SONGS has closed, there are still other nuclear power plants in healthy operation across the United States in places like nearby Arizona, where the largest nuclear power plant in the country is operated south of Phoenix.

-- The east coast: Beyond the American southwest, the east coast houses a significant number of US plants.
+Beyond the American southwest, the east coast houses a significant number of US plants.
 Companies like Entergy oversee a vast network of power plants, and speaking directly with one of them may open the door to a number of available positions.

-- The midwest: Many other previous SONGS employees have sought out alternative, yet related, positions throughout the country.
+Many other previous SONGS employees have sought out alternative, yet related, positions throughout the country.
 Working in energy means more than just nuclear—you could work at a traditional power plant, or service the country’s massive delivery network of electricity.
 In any case, midwest living is often some of the most affordable in the country.

 - Opportunities beyond energy: With professional experience aiding in the complex operation of a nuclear power plant, you’re well positioned to take your skills into a new field.
 Former plant workers can find career success in a wide variety of positions, including in solar and electric, and often in locations of their choosing.